-In these emails, take the time to avoid making embarrassing errors, such as misspelling someone's name, and make sure to write notes that get a response.
-Read on for information on email etiquette, along with advice on how to craft the best greeting.
+Take the time to avoid making embarrassing errors, such as misspelling someone's name, and make sure to write notes that get a response.

-Use a professional greeting.
 Include an appropriate greeting for the circumstances and recipient.
-Certain greetings work in an email but are not used in a regular letter while some greetings work for both.
+Certain greetings work in an email but are not used in a regular letter, while some greetings work for both.

 Choose a greeting based on how well you know the person to whom you are writing and the type of message you are sending.
 For example, if you write to someone you know, "Hi Jim" is appropriate.
 "Dear Mr./Ms. Smith" would be appropriate when applying for a job or writing a business letter.

-Avoid opening an email with "hey" which sounds very informal and generally not used in the workplace.
+Avoid opening an email with "hey," which sounds very informal and generally not used in the workplace.
+Also, shy away from "Hi folks" or "Hi guys," even if the nature of your email is casual.

 - Dear First name Last name (this works well if you don't know the gender of the person you're writing to)